vanhoangkha/000042-PurchaseSavingPlans/content/3-Purchase-Saving-Plan/_index.md

 ![Saving Plans](/images/SP/004.png?featherlight=false&width=90pc)

-3. Ở đây chúng ta có thể chọn tuỳ chọn Savings Plan type, Payment Option như tôi đã giới thiệu ở bước 1.
+3. Here we can choose the option Savings Plan type, Payment Option as I introduced in step 1.
-  + Click chọn **Compute Savings Plans**.
+  + Click **Compute Savings Plans**.
-  + Click chọn **1-Year**.
+  + Click to select **1-Year**.
-  + Tại ô **Hourly commitment** điền **1$**.
+  + In the **Hourly commitment** box, enter **1$**.
-  + Click chọn **No Upfront**.
+  + Click on **No Upfront**.

 ![Saving Plans](/images/SP/005.png?featherlight=false&width=90pc)

-4. Tại mục **Start date**, ở đây chúng ta có thể chọn thời điểm chúng ta bắt đầu gói Savings Plan của mình.
-Vì bài này chỉ mang tính hướng dẫn sử dụng, chúng ta sẽ đặt một ngày Start date khá xa so với hiện tại.
+4. In the **Start date** section, here we can choose when we start our Savings Plan.
+Since this article is for guidance only, we will set a Start date quite far away from the present.
-  + Click vào mục **Start date - optional**.
+  + Click on the item **Start date - optional**.
-  + Điền ngày **2024/01/01** và thời gian **12:00:00**
+  + Enter date **2024/01/01** and time **12:00:00**
   + Click **Add to cart**.

 ![Saving Plans](/images/SP/006.png?featherlight=false&width=90pc)

-5. Tại bước này chúng ta có thể **Submit order** nếu thực hiện mua thật hoặc **Remove form cart** để có thể mua lại một gói khác.
+5. At this step we can **Submit order** if we make a real purchase or **Remove form cart** to be able to purchase another package.
-  + Click **Submit order** để thử thực hiện mua.
+  + Click **Submit order** to try to make a purchase.

 ![Saving Plans](/images/SP/007.png?featherlight=false&width=90pc)

-6. Order của bạn đã được submit thành công.
+6. Your order has been submitted successfully.
-   + Click **X** để đóng thông báo.
+   + Click **X** to close the notification.

 ![Saving Plans](/images/SP/008.png?featherlight=false&width=90pc)

-7. Tiếp theo, vì đây là bài hướng dẫn nên chúng ta sẽ thực hiện Delete gói Savings Plan chúng ta vừa submit.
+7. Next, since this is a tutorial, we will delete the Savings Plan we just submitted.
-  + Click Inventory để xem gói Savings Plan chúng ta vừa mua.
+  + Click Inventory to see the Savings Plan we just bought.
-  + Click chọn gói Savings Plan đang ở trạng thái **Queued**.
+  + Click on the Savings Plan package that is in **Queued** status.
   + Click **Actions** -> **Delete queued Savings Plan**.

 ![Saving Plans](/images/SP/009.png?featherlight=false&width=90pc)

-8. Click **Delete** để xác nhận.
+8. Click **Delete** to confirm.

 ![Saving Plans](/images/SP/010.png?featherlight=false&width=90pc)

-Vậy là bạn đã hoàn thành các bước mua thử một gói Savings Plan.
-Bạn có thể tiếp tục đọc thêm tham khảo về Reserved Instance và Reserved DB Instances ở Mục 4 và Mục 5.
+So you have completed the steps to purchase a trial plan of Savings Plan.
+You can continue reading the Reserved Instance and Reserved DB Instances references in Sections 4 and 5.